libp2p/npm-go-libp2p/README.md

 ## Publishing new versions

-The makefile in this repo will build `go-libp2p-daemon` for every supported platform, archive the binaries and upload them to web3.storage.
+The makefile in this repo will build `go-libp2p-daemon` for every supported platform, archive the binaries and update the versions.json file.

+The zipped/gzipped binaries must be added to the relevant `go-libp2p-daemon` release page on GitHub.

 ### Prequisites

-- Install go 1.20 or later
+- Install go 1.22 or later
-- Create a w3storage account
-- Generate an API token and store it in `./scripts/.config.js`
-    ```js
-    export const API_TOKEN = '... token here ...'
-    ```

 ### Instructions